Home » English » Pronouns, Types, Rules & Examples

 Possessive Pronoun

 Possessive pronouns show who owns something described in a sentence.
-They include mine, his, hers, its, ours, yours, their, and theirs.
+They include mine, his, hers, its, ours, yours, theirs, and theirs.
 Possessive adjectives are similar to possessive pronouns.
 However, the possessive adjective comes before the object of the sentence; the possessive pronoun is the object of the sentence.

 See the difference here: